artursmileris/adventure-works-powerbi-dashboard-lab/README.md

 # Adventure Works – Power BI Sales & Analytics Dashboard

 ## Project Overview
-This Power BI dashboard was developed as part of a hands-on technical lab using the **Adventure Works** dataset.
+This Power BI dashboard was created as part of a hands-on technical lab using the **Adventure Works** dataset.
 The goal of this dashboard is to provide actionable business insights into sales performance, profit margins, customer demographics, and product trends.

 ---